Driving licence in Cyprus

 The Cyprus driving licence is the official document issued in Cyprus to authorise its holder to operate various types of motor vehicle on public roads.

 Licences are issued by the Department of Transport which forms part of the Ministry of Communications and Works.
-Mopeds (less than 50cc) and cars can be driven on a learner's licence from the age of 17,5.
+Mopeds (less than 50cc) and cars can be driven on a learner's licence from the age of 17 and a half years old.
 Now you can obtain a full Cypriot driving licence from 18 years old.
 High capacity motorcycles and certain heavier vehicles can only be driven over the age of 21.